dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 * A real email address that you have access to (if you're not going to use Twilio it's strictly required that the email address for the user be a real one).
 * A password of your choice.
-select the previously created connection as the connection to which the user is associated.
+* Select the previously created connection as the connection to which the user is associated.

-If you intend to use Twilio to deliver authentication codes to the user mobile phone number, after you get navigated to the user details page you need to click the EDIT button in the metadata section and provide the target phone number as part of the `user_metadata`:
+If you intend to use Twilio to deliver authentication codes to the user's mobile phone number, after you get navigated to the user details page you need to click the EDIT button in the metadata section and provide the target phone number as part of the `user_metadata`:

 ```
 {